 Rwanda is known as the "Land of a Thousand Hills", and its national parks are a reflection of the country's dramatic landscapes.
 The towering Virunga Volcanoes dominate the skyline of Volcanoes National Park, while the vast, rolling grasslands of Akagera National Park are punctuated by lakes, swamps, and savannahs.
 In Nyungwe National Park, ancient montane forests spread across the mountainous terrain, creating breathtaking scenery for hikers and nature lovers.

 The Canopy Walkway in Nyungwe provides a unique perspective, offering visitors a chance to walk among the treetops and take in sweeping views of the dense forest canopy.
-The geographical diversity in Rwanda's parks creates a varied and enriching experience for travelers.
+The geographical diversity in Rwanda's parks creates a varied and enriching experience for travellers.

 4. Birding Paradise